ze080/ai-porfolio/README.md

 - `src/components/` - Reusable UI components such as BlogLayout and SEO.
 - `src/data/blogPosts.js` - Metadata for blog posts including titles, descriptions, and slugs.
 - `src/assets/` - Static assets like images and icons.
+  *Note*
+  The sturcture is going to get changed time to time, depends on how creative i feel and what i will add to my Portolio.
+It's a journey not a destination.
+  To see changes in short see the Updates section below. ;)

 ## Getting Started